Mirzipan/RedHerring/docs/dev/decisions-changelog.md

 This document tracks more or less important decisions about the engine, in order to allow easy referencing in the future.

+## [2024-01-03]

+### Definitions
+*Decided by: Mirzipan*

+Definitions will use `Guid` as their identifier, to be more in line with the rest of the assets.
+In addition to that, it is not necessary to have `Definitions` as an engine system, as it does not come with any inherent benefits (they are neither `Drawable` not `Updatable`).
+The whole definition system is likely to receive future overhauls, such as automagic generation of serialized versions of definitions via Roslyn.

+### Rendering
+*Decided by: Assemblerbot, Mirzipan*

+Given that `Veldrid` is no longer being maintained, we are looking into other suitable replacements.
+So far, the best candidate seems to be `bgfx`, which covers all necessary platforms and graphics backends, and is already battle-tested.
+The only downside so far is that it is in C++ and there is no good wrapper, so it will be necessary to use the provided bare bones bindings.
+This might not be a big issue though, as we have no plans to expose any of its internals to anything outside of the `Renderer` project.

 ## [2023-11-19]

 ### Input Changes